Better Together - Azure Active Directory Privileged Identity Management and Authentication Context

-Azure Active Directory (Azure AD) is a cloud-based identity and access management service that allows organizations to secure and manage user identities and access to applications and resources.
-As more enterprises move to the cloud, Azure AD has become an essential security infrastructure component.
-AAD Privileged Identity Management (PIM) is a feature of Azure AD that helps organizations manage and secure privileged identities.
+Entra ID (formerly Azure Active Directory) is a cloud-based identity and access management service that allows organizations to secure and manage user identities and access to applications and resources.
+As more enterprises move to the cloud, Entra ID has become an essential security infrastructure component.
+Entra ID Privileged Identity Management (PIM) is a feature of Entra ID that helps organizations manage and secure privileged identities.
 It provides just-in-time access and access reviews to privileged roles, reducing the risk of privilege abuse.

-Authentication context is another feature of Azure AD that enhances security by providing additional context around access requests, such as user location and device information.
-Azure AD PIM and authentication context provide a robust security solution for managing privileged identities and securing access to critical resources.
+Authentication context is another feature of Entra ID that enhances security by providing additional context around access requests, such as user location and device information.
+Entra ID PIM and authentication context provide a robust security solution for managing privileged identities and securing access to critical resources.

 What is Privileged Identity Management (PIM)?

 Privileged accounts are user accounts or service principals that have extensive access to critical resources and systems in an organization.
-Attackers often target these accounts since gaining access to them can lead to a complete compromise of the organization's security.
-Azure Active Directory Privileged Identity Management allows organizations to manage these privileged accounts, reducing the risk of abuse and unauthorized access.
+Attackers often target these accounts since gaining access to them can lead to a complete compromise of the organization’s security.
+Entra ID Privileged Identity Management allows organizations to manage these privileged accounts, reducing the risk of abuse and unauthorized access.

-AAD PIM allows organizations to set up just-in-time access and access reviews for privileged roles, ensuring that users only have access to privileged roles when they need it for a limited time.
+Entra ID PIM allows organizations to set up just-in-time access and access reviews for privileged roles, ensuring that users only have access to privileged roles when they need it for a limited time.
 This reduces the risk of privilege abuse and limits the impact of any potential security breaches.
-AAD PIM also allows organizations to monitor privileged access, view audit logs, and generate reports, providing a comprehensive view of privileged identity usage across the organization.
-Implementing AAD PIM is essential for organizations that want to securely and effectively manage their privileged identities.
+Entra ID PIM also allows organizations to monitor privileged access, view audit logs, and generate reports, providing a comprehensive view of privileged identity usage across the organization.
+Implementing Entra ID PIM is essential for organizations that want to securely and effectively manage their privileged identities.

-Conditional Access Authentication Context is an essential feature of Azure Active Directory that helps organizations secure access to critical resources.
-Authentication context provides additional information about a user's access request, such as device information, location, and network details.
+Conditional Access Authentication Context is an essential feature of Entra ID that helps organizations secure access to critical resources.
+Authentication context provides additional information about a user’s access request, such as device information, location, and network details.
 This additional context can help organizations make more informed access decisions and improve their security posture.
-Azure Active Directory supports several authentication context features, including device-based conditional access policies, risk-based conditional access policies, and IP-based restrictions.
+Entra ID supports several authentication context features, including device-based conditional access policies, risk-based conditional access policies, and IP-based restrictions.
 These features allow organizations to customize their authentication policies based on their specific security requirements, making it easier to balance security and productivity.

 Sensitivity labels in SharePoint can also be applied to resources to ensure only authorized users can access them.
 Through Conditional Access you can configure Sign-in frequency to further enhance security measures.

-How Azure Active Directory Privileged Identity Management and Authentication Context Work Together
+How Entra ID Privileged Identity Management and Authentication Context Work Together

-Authentication strength is a powerful feature in Azure Active Directory that allows administrators to control which combination of authentication methods can access a resource.
+Authentication strength is a powerful feature in Entra ID that allows administrators to control which combination of authentication methods can access a resource.
 For example, they can make only the most secure, phishing-resistant authentication methods available to access sensitive resources while allowing less secure multifactor authentication combinations, such as password + SMS, to access non-sensitive resources.

-This level of control is made possible by the Authentication methods policy, which administrators can use to define which authentication methods are available for specific users and groups across Azure Active Directory federated applications.
+This level of control is made possible by the Authentication methods policy, which administrators can use to define which authentication methods are available for specific users and groups across Entra ID federated applications.
 With authentication strength, administrators can go even further by restricting the usage of these methods based on specific scenarios, such as sensitive resource access, user risk, location, and more.

-Administrators can create a Conditional Access policy with the "Require authentication strength" control to specify an authentication strength for accessing a resource.
-Azure Active Directory offers three built-in authentication strengths to choose from:
+Administrators can create a Conditional Access policy with the “Require authentication strength” control to specify an authentication strength for accessing a resource.
+Entra ID offers three built-in authentication strengths to choose from:

 - Multifactor authentication strength